smattingly/database-tutorial/part5.md

 { "acknowledged" : true, "matchedCount" : 8, "modifiedCount" : 8 }
 ```

 MongoDB defines other field update operators in addition to `$set` and `$unset`.
+These include operators that:

+- modify a field to hold the current date,
+- increment a field's value,
-These operators modify a field to hold the current date, increment its value, set a specified value only if it is less than the current value, and so forth.
+- set a specified value only if it is less than the fields current value, and
+- modify the contents of array-valued fields without requiring you to re`$set` the entire array.

 ### Exercise set 22

-1. Many lottery winners end later end up broke-- including Sam.
+1. Many lottery winners later end up broke-- including Sam.
 Since Sam is back, update Albert's record so that Sam is again his SLP instructor.
 2. Use *two* `updateOne()` statements to reverse the changes from the college's altered residence policy.
 3. Use `updateMany()` to remove the dreamed up property from all documents.